 The first official cat show in Great Britain was held at the Crystal Palace in 1871.

 The first cat show in the United States was held in 1895 at Madison Square Garden in New York City.

 A cats field of vision is 185 degrees.

 Light colored cats are more likely to develop an auto immune disease.

 The domestic cat is the only type of cat that can hold its tail upright when walking.
-Wild cats tuck their tails between their legs or hold them horizontally when walking.
+Wild cats tuck their tails between their legs or hold them horizontally while walking.

 It has been scientifically proven that stroking a cat can lower one’s blood pressure.

 A cat’s sense of smell is 14 times stronger than a human’s.

 Cats whose coats are red (orange), cream or calico can develop freckles as they age.
 The spots can appear on the eyelids, mouth, nose and paw pads – all areas of exposed skin.

 Cats have five toes on the forefeet and four on the hind feet.
 The fifth toe is set high on the forefoot and does not touch the ground during walking, but it is used in grooming and capturing prey.